Art at the Nexus of Wax and Joomchi

 With intentionally exploring new mediums, my work continues to evolve and expand.
 While I find myself brimming with ideas, I try to begin each artwork without any preconceived notions.
 I trust in the discovery process and follow a kind of sensory intuition, letting my hands and eyes guide me, uninhibited by conscious thought.

 Joomchi is an ideal technique for this type of approach.
-I bring all of my talent and experience to bear through the mulberry paper – cutting it, shaping it, wetting it, fusing and re-fusing it, changing its character and color, transforming it into sculptural shapes, then finally mounting it on the beeswax surface.
+I bring all of my talent and experience to bear through the mulberry paper – cutting it, shaping it, wetting it, fusing and re-fusing it, changing its character and color, transforming it into sculptural shapes.

 Working with my hands is essential.
 It is my way of thinking without thinking – feeling the paper, scrunching it, and ultimately bringing to life the artwork.
 Through my hands I access the courage to begin each new artwork and the intuition to know when each piece is complete.